yaswanthteja/Python_Resources/Interview_Questions_1.md

 Ans: A session basically allows you to remember information from one request to another.
 In a flask, it uses a signed cookie so the user can look at the session contents and modify.
 The user can modify the session if only it has the secret key Flask.secret_key.

+### 40. Is Flask an MVC model and if yes give an example showing MVC pattern for your application?
+Ans: Basically, Flask is a minimalistic framework which behaves same as MVC framework.
+So MVC is a perfect fit for Flask, and the pattern for MVC we will consider for the following example

+from flask import Flaskapp = Flask(_name_)
+@app.route(“/”)

+Def hello():

+   return “Hello World”

+app.run(debug = True)

+In this code your,
+Configuration part will be
+from flask import Flask

+app = Flask(_name_)

+View part will be
+@app.route(“/”)

+Def hello():

+   return “Hello World”

+While you model or main part will be app.run(debug = True)

+### 41. What type of a language is python?
+Interpreted or Compiled?

+Ans: Beginner’s Answer:

+Python is an interpreted, interactive, object­oriented programming language.

+Expert Answer:

+Python is an interpreted language, as opposed to a compiled one, though the distinction can be blurry because of the presence of the bytecode compiler.
+This means that source files can be run directly without explicitly creating an executable which is then run.

+### 42. What do you mean by python being an “interpreted language”?
+(Continues from previous question)
+Ans: An interpreted language​is a programming language​for which most of its implementations execute instructions directly, without previously compiling a program into machine­language​instructions.
+In context of Python, it means that Python program runs directly from the source code.

+### 43. What is python’s standard way of identifying a block of code?
+Ans: Indentation.

+### 44. Please provide an example implementation of a function called “my_func” that returns the square of a given variable “x”.
+(Continues from previous question)
+Ans:
+defmy_func(x):
+returnx**2

+### 45. Is python statically typed or dynamically typed?
+Ans: ​Dynamic.
+In a statically typed language, the type of variables must be known (and usually declared) at the point at which it is used.
+Attempting to use it will be an error.
+In a dynamically typed language, objects still have a type, but it is determined at runtime.
+You are free to bind names (variables) to different objects with a different type.
+So long as you only perform operations valid for the type the interpreter doesn’t care what type they actually are.

+### 46. Is python strongly typed or weakly typed language?
+Ans: ​Strong.
+In a weakly typed language a compiler / interpreter will sometimes change the type of a variable.
+For example, in some languages (like JavaScript) you can add strings to numbers ‘x’ + 3 becomes ‘x3’.
+This can be a problem because if you have made a mistake in your program, instead of raising an exception execution will continue but your variables now have wrong and unexpected values.
+In a strongly typed language (like Python) you can’t perform operations inappropriate to the type of the object ­ attempting to add numbers to strings will fail.
+Problems like these are easier to diagnose because the exception is raised at the point where the error occurs rather than at some other, potentially far removed, place.

+### 47. Create a unicode string in python with the string “This is a test string”?
+Ans: some_variable=u’Thisisateststring’
+Or
+some_variable=u”Thisisateststring”

+### 48. What is the python syntax for switch case statements?
+Ans: Python doesn’t support switch­case statements.
+You can use if­else statements for this purpose.

+### 49. What is a lambda statement?
+Provide an example.
+Ans: A lambda statement is used to create new function objects and then return them at runtime.
+Example: my_func=lambdax:x**2 creates a function called my_func that returns the square of the argument passed.

+### 50.What are the rules for local and global variables in Python?
+Ans: If a variable is defined outside function then it is implicitly global​.
+If variable is assigned new value inside the function means it is local​.
+If we want to make it global we

+need to explicitly define it as global.
+Variable referenced inside the function are implicit global​